A Tour of the Workshop

 More about making charcoal: How Charcoal is Made

-The forge is a simply constructed bladesmithing charcoal forge.
+The bladesmithing style forge is a relatively simple version of a sideblast charcoal forge.
 Two rows of bricks contain the charcoal but allow for long pieces to be heated in the centre.
+Air from the fuigo box bellows comes in the left side near the bottom.
 In addition to heating the steel to shape blades, the forge can be used to anneal, silver solder, and patinate copper.

 More about forging blades: Forging a Tanto Blade

 Fuigo Box Bellows

 The bellows provide the air to the forge to increase the temperature of the fire.
 Japanese style box bellows are constructed almost entirely of wood and supply a highly controlled air blast to the forge on both the push and the pull stroke.

 More about the benefits of a Japanese swordsmith’s style fuigo box bellows: Why *You* Need A Swordsmith’s Fuigo Box Bellows

 The anvil is the table which supports the steel as it is hammered into shape.
 Bladesmithing anvils need not be more than a rectangular block of steel, this one is 255lbs, about half of it set into the floor.
 The eighty year old John Brooks London-pattern anvil is useful for other forging work such as making fittings and tools.
 Portable or part time anvils are good in the 100-130 pound range, a shop anvil for regular work is better in the 150-250 pound range, depending on the work.
 For Japanese sword style bladesmithing, a thin layer of water is used on the anvil to keep the fire scale off of the blade as it is forged.